prateekgajbar/Application-Deployment-On-AWS/README.md

 ---

-# 6. Security Group Design (Professional)
+# 6. Security Group

-A single consolidated SG was used for simplicity.
+A single SG was used for simplicity.

 ## Inbound Rules
 22 → My IP (SSH Access)